-A solar keratosis is the most common skin condition resulting from skin damaged by the sun over many years.
-Solar keratoses (also known as actinic keratoses) are usually rough, scaly patches on sun-exposed areas such as the head and face.
+An actinic keratosis (also known as a solar keratosis) is the most common skin condition caused by sun damage.
+It is the result of skin being damaged by the sun over many years.
+Actinic keratoses are usually rough, scaly patches on sun-exposed areas such as the head and face.
 They are common, especially in older people, many of whom have more than one.
 Usually they are harmless but there is a small risk that they may eventually turn into skin cancer.
 So, treatment is usually advised.

-A solar keratosis is a small, thickened, scaly growth which develops on the skin.
-It is the most common skin condition resulting from sun-damaged skin.
+An actinic keratosis is a small, thickened, scaly growth which develops on the skin.
+It is the most common skin condition caused by sun damage.
 It is caused by excessive exposure to ultraviolet (UV) rays from the sun over many years.
-Solar keratoses are also known as actinic keratoses.

 By Future FamDoc (own work), via Wikimedia Commons

 Each can range from the size of a pinhead to 1-3 cm across.
 Their colour can be light, dark, pink, red, the same colour as your skin, or a combination of these.
 The top of each one may have a yellow-white, scaly crust.
 Redness may develop in the surrounding skin.
 The picture shows actinic keratoses on a forehead.

 Actinic keratoses feel rough and dry.
 They are slightly raised from the surface of the skin.
 Often it is easier to feel rather than see them.
 They can also be hard and warty.
 Sometimes hard skin grows out of an actinic keratosis like a horn (called a cutaneous horn).

 Several actinic keratoses may develop at about the same time, often in the same area of skin.
 Sometimes they can join together and form a large, flat-ish, rough area of skin.

 Actinic keratoses usually develop on areas of skin which have received a lot of sun exposure.
 Skin on the following areas is commonly affected: